EazyAutodelete/docs/add-to-server.md

 - Fake bots with similar names
 - Phishing links pretending to be EazyAutodelete
 - Unofficial "mirror" or "backup" versions
-- Requests for login credentials (Discord never asks for passwords)
+- Requests for login credentials (EazyAutodelete never asks for your passwords)

 ### Permission Safety